wbamberg/persona-mdn/csrf-problems.md

 ## The problem with Persona ##

-The problem with Persona arises when the user is not yet logged in, and has loaded pages from the RP's site in two separate tabs.
-The pages contain the same CSRF token, derived from the initial session ID.
-Then the user logs in from one tab, the website generates a new session ID, and thus a new CSRF token.
-But the other tab still has the old page loaded, containing the old, now invalid, token.
+The problem with Persona arises when the user is not yet logged in, and has loaded pages from the RP's site in two separate tabs, A and B. The pages contain the same CSRF token, derived from the initial session ID.
+Then the user logs in from tab A, the website generates a new session ID, and thus a new CSRF token.
+But tab B still has the old page loaded, containing the old, now invalid, token.

-Under normal circumstances this would not usually matter: as soon the other tab reloads the page, or the user navigates to a new page, then the embedded CSRF token is updated.
+Under normal circumstances this would not usually matter: as soon tab B reloads the page, or the user navigates to a new page, then the embedded CSRF token is updated.
 But when Persona has generated an assertion in response to a call to `navigator.id.request()`, Persona calls `onlogin` for every tab which has that website loaded, not just the single tab that requested the assertion.
-As soon as the second tab's `onlogin` handler is called, it attempts to POST the assertion to the server using the old CSRF token - and the server raises a CSRF error.
+As soon as tab B's `onlogin` handler is called, it attempts to POST the assertion to the server using the old CSRF token - and the server raises a CSRF error.

 ## The solution ##